uplostudio/polar-supabase-starter/README.md

 Congrats, this completes the Supabase setup, almost there!

-### Configure Stripe
+### Configure Polar

-Next, we'll need to configure [Stripe](https://stripe.com/) to handle test payments.
-If you don't already have a Stripe account, create one now.
+Next, we'll need to configure [Polar](https://sandbox.polar.sh/) to handle test payments.
+If you don't already have a Polar account, create one now.

-For the following steps, make sure you have the ["Test Mode" toggle](https://stripe.com/docs/testing) switched on.

 #### Create a Webhook